deezin/SwMailLog/README.md

 # Shopware Mail Log
 > Logs all the mails sent through your shop in the database and displays them in the backend.

 ## Installation

 Move the plugin to the `custom/plugins` directory on your server and activate it via the plugin manager.
+Please configure the Cron Plugin as described [here](https://docs.shopware.com/en/shopware-5-en/settings/system-cronjobs), to use the Plugin's Cronjob.

 ## Meta